 (1) The P802.16q PAR was approved in August 2012 and has been discussed at the subsequent eight WG sessions.
 A System Requirements Document was developed, followed by preparation of a draft standard.
 The WG has agreed to complete the draft and forward it for WG Letter Ballot, to conclude in time for comment resolution in July 2014.
 The project is targeted for completion by March 2015.
 The document archive includes 143 documents indicated for P802.16q, from participants with affiliations including ETRI and KAIST IT Convergence.

 (2) The P802.16r PAR was approved in December 2012 and has been discussed at the subsequent six WG sessions.
 An Architecture and Requirements document is in development.
 The schedule predicted in the PAR has not been met.
 The document archive includes 79 documents indicated for P802.16r, from participants with affiliations including Airspan, BLiNQ Networks.
 EthAirNet Associates, ITRI, and NEC.
+Due to the topic of the PAR, the project has a linkage with the upcoming P802.1CF OmniRAN Project and is likely to develop over time in parallel with future development of the P802.1CF Network Reference Model.

 (3) The P802.16.3 PAR was approved in December 2012 and has been discussed at the subsequent six WG sessions.
 On 29 July 2013, the WG (through IEEE-SA) issued a Call for Participation announcing an electronic-based process allowing participation without travel.
 An Architecture and Requirements document is in development.
 The schedule predicted in the PAR has not been met.
 The document archive includes 47 documents indicated for P802.16.3, from participants with affiliations including Bims Laboratories, Consensii LLC, Mobile Pulse, Inc., and TEKCOMMS.